Where to Experience Great Scuba Diving in the Florida Keys

 John Pennekamp Coral Reef State Park, Key Largo

-No diving trip to the Keys would be complete without a day (or three) exploring the waters of John Pennekamp Coral Reef State Park in Key Largo, where divers can experience the colorful, living coral reef and see the famous Christ of the Abyss statue, an 8.5-foot-tall replica of the bronze cast of Jesus Christ in the Mediterranean sea, submerged offshore in about 25 feet of water.
+No diving trip to the Keys would be complete without a day (or three) exploring the waters of John Pennekamp Coral Reef State Park in Key Largo, where divers can experience the colorful, living coral reef and see the famous Christ of the Abyss, an 8.5-foot-tall replica of the bronze cast of Jesus Christ in the Mediterranean sea, submerged offshore in about 25 feet of water.
 Scuba diving tours and rentals are available directly through the park.

 Molasses Reef, about six miles from Key Largo, is known for its abundance of living coral and tropical fish.
 Divers here may also come face to face with massive goliath grouper, a physically imposing yet harmless and critically endangered species.
 The reef’s vibrant marine life and ease of access make it one of top dive and snorkel locations in the Keys.
 Several dive shops, including Sea Dwellers Dive Center, offer guided dives to Molasses Reef from Key Largo.